 “Because so much of my time was dedicated to helping team members, I didn’t have enough time left for being a senior developer and improving my own skills.
 The team started using Swift, which wasn’t as familiar to me as it was to some of my colleagues.
 This was the trigger that led to me resigning from the position of team leader and focusing on the technical aspects of my work.”

 This was the right approach for Patryk.
-About a year ago, he became a Tech Lead.
+After resigning from the position of team leader, he became a Tech Lead.
 He has enough time to learn and improve as well as to help others now.
 As a mentor, Patryk is very exacting, perhaps even harsh.
 “It might be because of my history of learning so much entirely on my own,” he says.
 “I want the people I mentor to have much more guidance.
 To know exactly what they do right or wrong, what they can improve.
 So maybe I’m strict, but it’s for my team members’ sake.”
 Patryk is also involved in improving and automating Netguru’s internal processes, helping the whole company grow.

 Being a Senior Developer at Netguru